Three-dimensional numerical investigation of flashback in premixed hydrogen flames within perforated burners: Results and discussion

-As detailed by Fruzza et al.~\cite{FRUZZA_PROCI}, flashback in hydrogen flames within perforated burners is primarily governed by three key factors: preheating of the unburnt mixture, preferential diffusion due to non-unity Lewis numbers, and the Soret effect.
+Hydrodynamic flashback in hydrogen flames within perforated burners is primarily governed by three key factors: preheating of the unburnt mixture, preferential diffusion due to non-unity Lewis numbers, and the Soret effect.
+The individual impact of these mechanisms on the propensity for flashback was studied separately and quantitatively analyzed in a previous work~\cite{FRUZZA_PROCI}.
 Preheating, caused by heat transfer from the burner plate, increases both flow velocity and flame speed, with the latter rising more than linearly with temperature.
-This leads to a critical point where flame speed exceeds the bulk flow velocity, triggering flashback.
-Preferential diffusion in low Lewis number mixtures enriches the flame base, increasing flame speed and promoting flashback\cite{LAW19891381}.
+This leads to a critical point where flame speed exceeds the flow velocity, triggering flashback.
+Elevated wall and preheating temperatures not only enhance the flame speed but also significantly reduce the quenching distance, allowing flames to propagate through narrower slits.
+Unlike classical flashback theories such as the one by Lewis and von Elbe~\cite{LEWISVONELBE1943}, which typically assume cold walls, this behavior is peculiar to configurations with elevated wall temperatures, where ``quenching failure" flashback can become a dominant mechanism~\cite{PERS2024quenching}.
+Preferential diffusion in low Lewis number mixtures enriches the flame base, increasing flame speed and promoting flashback~\cite{LAW19891381}.
 The Soret effect drives lighter species like \ch{H2} towards hotter regions, further enriching the mixture near the burner plate.
 This intensifies combustion at the flame base, leading to a self-accelerating feedback mechanism that promotes flashback~\cite{VANCEsoret,FRUZZA_PROCI}.
 The dominant effect among these varies with the specific geometry and operating conditions, substantially influencing the flame structure and the flashback mechanism.
 To clarify the distinct behaviors observed between the circular hole, the slit, and the infinite slit configurations, we compare their flame structures at a fixed inlet velocity, corresponding to the flashback limit of the slit.
 The flashback limit is defined as the lowest stable inlet velocity just before flashback occurs.
-In Figures~\ref{fig:new_T},~\ref{fig:new_phi}, and~\ref{fig:new_h2}, we show the temperature, local equivalence ratio, and normalized \ch{H2} consumption rate profiles for a circular hole (a), a slit with a length of ${L=\SI{2}{\mm}}$ (b), and the infinite slit (c).
-For all cases, ${V_S=\SI{3.3}{\m/\s}}$, corresponding to the flashback limit of the slit, and ${\phi=0.6}$.
+In Figures~\ref{fig:new_T},~\ref{fig:new_mf},~\ref{fig:new_phi}, and~\ref{fig:new_h2}, we show the temperature, \ch{H2} mass fraction, local equivalence ratio, and normalized \ch{H2} consumption rate fields for a circular hole (a), a slit with a length of ${L=\SI{2}{\mm}}$ (b), and the infinite slit (c).
+For all cases, ${V_\mathrm{S}=\SI{3.3}{\m/\s}}$, corresponding to the flashback limit of the slit, and ${\phi=0.6}$.
 The local equivalence ratio is defined according to the Bilger formula~\cite{kee}.
-The molecular \ch{H2} consumption rate, $\dot{\omega}_{\ch{H2}}$, is normalized as $\Bar{\dot{\omega}}_{\ch{H2}} = \dot{\omega}_{\ch{H2}} / \textnormal{max}(\dot{\omega}_{\ch{H2},\textnormal{1D}})$, where $\textnormal{max}(\dot{\omega}_{\ch{H2},\textnormal{1D}}) = \SI{85.40}{\kg\per\cubic\metre\per\s}$ represents the peak \ch{H2} consumption rate for the corresponding unstretched 1D flame.
+The molecular \ch{H2} consumption rate, $\dot{\omega}_{\ch{H2}}$, is normalized as $\Bar{\dot{\omega}}_{\ch{H2}} = \dot{\omega}_{\ch{H2}} / \mathrm{max}(\dot{\omega}_{\ch{H2},\mathrm{1D}})$, where $\mathrm{max}(\dot{\omega}_{\ch{H2},\mathrm{1D}}) = \SI{85.40}{\kg\per\cubic\metre\per\s}$ represents the peak \ch{H2} consumption rate for the corresponding unstretched 1D flame.
 To identify the flame front, iso-contours of the progress variable are included.
 The progress variable is defined as $C=1-Y_{\ch{H2}}/Y_{\ch{H2},u}$, where $Y_{\ch{H2}}$ denotes the mass fraction of \ch{H2} and $Y_{\ch{H2},u}$ its value in the unburnt mixture.